Skip to main content

 It's important that the plastic balls are large enough to avoid choking hazards and that they are child-safe.
 What kind of face do you think your dog would make if they could dive into a whole pool of colourful balls?
 For water-loving dogs, a paddling pool in the garden is a brilliant idea.
 You can fill the pool with toys and floating treats to make the experience even more exciting.
 On hot days, it's a welcome way to cool down and loads of fun.

 If you're looking for something truly special for your dog, let them pick it out themselves.
 Take your dog to a pet-friendly shop and let them browse the aisles for their own gift.
 A dog bed that's better suited to their current needs, or perhaps a second bed for another room.
 New dog beds are usually very popular with our four-legged friends.
 Your dog's basic equipment can also make a lovely birthday present.
 Over time, collars and leads wear out or no longer fit properly because your dog has changed with age.
 Give them a new version that looks good again and offers more comfort.
 Your dog will thank you for it.
 A wonderful gift idea is a homemade sock octopus.
-It's neither complicated nor difficult, but brings your dog — and surely you too — lots of joy.
+It's neither complicated nor difficult, but brings your dog, and surely you too, lots of joy.
 For this DIY dog toy, all you need are old socks and a pair of scissors.
 But it will give your dog many happy hours.

+A woman in a blue jacket sitting in the grass, smiling at a brown and white dog lying beside her.
+A beige transport box is nearby.
+The dog looks relaxed and content.
 If you want to truly pamper your dog and do something good for them at the same time, treat them to a lovely massage.
 Dogs, like us humans, are vertebrates and enjoy massages just as much as we do.

 This releases muscle tension and promotes your dog's flexibility and mobility.
 Regular massage also improves your dog's overall well-being and simultaneously strengthens the bond between you and your dog.
 Especially for anxious dogs, a noticeable relaxation can be achieved this way.
 Please only massage your dog after consulting with and getting guidance from your vet!

+A Beagle lying on a wooden floor, looking up expectantly.
+Behind it, a partially visible birthday banner hangs with some letters playfully popping out of the frame.
+The background is dark green, flanked by two wooden chairs.
 To make sure this day is a complete success especially for your furry friend, be sure to cater to your dog's needs.

 Do you have a puppy celebrating their first birthday?
 Or an older dog who can look back on a fulfilled life?
 The birthday should be individually tailored to your dog's needs.
 If your dog has dietary issues, for example, replace the cake with something they enjoy and can tolerate.
 If your dog isn't as lively as they used to be, provide plenty of breaks or a quiet spot where they can retreat so they're not overwhelmed by the excitement.

+A Bernese Mountain Dog playfully peeks through tall green grass on a sunny day, with tongue out and eyes sparkling with excitement and joy, as if expecting a fun dog celebration.
+The clear blue sky forms the perfect backdrop.
 If your dog doesn't get along well with other dogs or doesn't enjoy hustle and bustle, take them out into nature.
 Especially if you live in a city, a trip to the countryside is already a wonderful gift.

 There's so much to discover and experience.
 The new surroundings are exciting and stimulating.

 Most dogs also love being near water, even if they don't enjoy swimming.
 If there's no beach nearby, a lake is a welcome change.
-Pack a picnic, fresh water for your dog, some floating toys, and of course towels.
+Pack a picnic, fresh water for your dog, some floating toys, and towels.

 Capture this special day with a fun photo shoot.
 Try to capture the most beautiful moments.
 The photos will be a lovely memento of this day.